We all have made mistakes in our life and in what we eat. I’m certainly no exception to making mistakes.

-For me, this is around 90-120 grams of protein a day.
-You can figure out yours by finding your lean body mass,
+You can figure out yours by finding your lean body mass.

 This gram total is just a goal, and you shouldn’t worry too much if you go slightly over or under this total each day.
 Don’t think of it in the same way where we have a stricter limit on our daily carbohydrate intake.

 The problem with eating too much protein is our bodies can convert this excess protein into glucose.
 This glucose conversion becomes the same problem as consuming too many carbs in our diet.